-Parcel B: The proposed redevelopment of Parcel B includes the construction of a 12,780-SF, two-story Fixed-Base Operator (FBO) building adjacent to a 51,660-SF, clear-span aircraft hangar bay with an additional 2,916-SF, one-story support space, for a total 67,356-SF facility.
+Parcel B: The proposed redevelopment of Parcel B includes the construction of a 9,000-SF, two-story Fixed-Base Operator (FBO) building adjacent to a 18,000 -SF hangar, for a total 27,000-SF facility.
 The FBO building would include restrooms, a kitchen and office space, requiring telecommunications.
 Parcel B would also include 131 parking spaces.
-Extension of water, sewer, and electrical service into Parcel B will be necessary, however the Parcel B FBO building will have roof-top solar panels on the south side of the roof.
+Extension of water, sewer, and electrical service into Parcel B will be necessary.

-Parcel C and Echo Ramp: The proposed redevelopment of Parcel C and the Echo Ramp includes the construction of an aircraft parking ramp area that would be adjacent to the FBO development on Parcel B. Redevelopment on Parcel C would support FBO activities by providing aircraft parking and movement areas.
+Parcel C and Echo Ramp: The proposed redevelopment of Parcel C and the Echo Ramp includes the construction of an aircraft parking ramp area that would be adjacent to the FBO development on Parcel B. The construction of Parcel C will include a 29,880 SF hangar and a 13,800 SF hangar.
+Redevelopment on Parcel C would support FBO activities by providing aircraft parking and movement areas.
 The redevelopment of Parcel C would also include a new taxiway connection from Parcel C to the taxiway located on Parcel B.

-The entirety of Parcel C would be paved with heavy-duty asphalt mix, designed to support ultra-long-range turbine aircraft operations.
-The redevelopment of Parcel C would also include blast fencing as required to contain aircraft operation and a new secure vehicular entry gate incorporated into a reconfigured perimeter security fence.
+The Parcel C aircraft parking ramp areas would be paved with heavy-duty asphalt mix, designed to support ultra-long-range turbine aircraft operations.
+The Parcel C development would also include e 43,680 SF of hangar space.
+Two hangars will be developed adjacent to the ATCT.